femtomc/Jaynes.jl/docs/franklin/architecture.md

 ParameterBackpropagateContext
 ```

-each of which has a set of special dispatch definition which allows the dynamo to dispatch on `rand` calls with user-provided addressing.
+Each context has a special dispatch definition which allows the dynamo which defines the context to dispatch on `rand` calls with user-provided addressing.
 As an example, here's the interception dispatch inside the `GenerateContext` (which we just examined in the last section):

 ```julia
 @inline function (ctx::GenerateContext)(call::typeof(rand),